Planning Projects On The Homestead

 Step #9.
 Tally up your totals

-Once you have assigned a cost to each homestead planning project, do a tally and write the total amount needed on the upper corner of each monthly sheet.
+Once you have assigned a cost to each homestead planning project, do a tally and write the total amount needed next to the project.

 This amount is your goal money to have saved up before the start of that month.

-What does this mean?
-It means that no additional projects can be added to the list as it will not only upset your annual schedule but your budget as well.
+What does “no changes” mean?
+It means that no additional projects can be added to the list as it will not only upset your annual schedule, but your budget as well.

 When you are committed as a couple, you will find any decisions in the future are much easier to make when you are both on the same page starting out.